sampsyo/home/_drafts/autoreduction.md

     $ shrinkray interesting.sh problem.bril

-With this script, Shrink Ray immediately reduces our file down to nothing.
+With this script, Shrinkray immediately reduces our file down to nothing.
 And it's not wrong: a zero-byte file does elicit an error from our interpreter!
 As usual, it's a sorcerer's apprentice who did exactly what we said, not what